Our Team

 Dr. Walter Isaac

-Dr. Isaac’s writings can be found in scholarly publications such as Contending Modernities, Violence in American Society, the Journal of the Middle East and Africa, Black Existentialism, and a seminal article on Afro-Jewish Studies in the Blackwell Companion to African-American Studies.
+Some of Dr. Isaac’s many articles and monographs can be found in publications such as Contending Modernities, Violence in American Society, the Journal of the Middle East and Africa, Black Existentialism, and a seminal article on Afro-Jewish Studies in the Blackwell Companion to African-American Studies.
 He is currently an Assistant Teaching Professor of Africana Studies at the University of Tennessee, Knoxville.

 -